TAG: Task-based Accumulated Gradients for Lifelong learning: Experiments

-Figure \ref{sota_fig} provides a detailed view of the test accuracies of individual baseline as the model encounters the new tasks throughout the lifelong learning stream in \textbf{Split-CIFAR100}, \textbf{Split-miniImageNet} and \textbf{Split-CUB}.
+Figure \ref{sota_fig} provides a detailed view of the test \textbf{Accuracy} of individual baseline as the model encounters the new tasks throughout the LLL stream in \textbf{Split-CIFAR100}, \textbf{Split-miniImageNet} and \textbf{Split-CUB}.
 At the starting task $t=1$, \textit{TAG-RMSProp} beats other baselines because of lower initial learning rates (see Appendix \ref{hyper}) and reflects the performance gain by the RMSProp over SGD optimizer.
 In all three datasets, the performance of \textit{TAG-RMSProp} is very similar to \textit{ER} specially from task $t=5$ to task $t=15$, but ultimately improves as observed at $t=20$.
-These results show a decent gain in the final test Accuracy by \textit{TAG-RMSProp} as compared to other baselines.
+These results show a decent gain in the final test \textbf{Accuracy} by \textit{TAG-RMSProp} as compared to other baselines.
+To analyze how the presence of similar tasks help the model to perform better, we also perform the experiment with \textbf{Rotated MNIST} \citep{lopez2017gradient} dataset, details of which are given in Appendix \ref{5data_rotated}.